Poland in September: tips for making the most of your autumn in Poland

 Decorate your home with September flowers

-Polish gardens are still in bloom in September, the most popular autumn flowers include asters (aster is a floral symbol of autumn in Poland), chrysanthemums, roses, sunflowers.
+Polish gardens are still in bloom in September, and the most popular autumn flowers include asters (aster is a floral symbol of autumn in Poland), chrysanthemums, roses, and sunflowers.
 Visit forests in Poland in September to admire colorful heather/calluna flowers (you can also buy them at the florist).

 Look up high and watch the Polish sky